Jamie and Domi’s YoCo Backstory

 +++

-Episode 4, was livestreamed in the Retro York and Preserving the History of Newberrytown Facebook groups at 6 p.m., Wednesday, March 8.
-Hometown History interviewed Neil King Jr. at the Center for Community Engagement in York in this event co-sponsored with the center.
+Episode 4 was livestreamed in the Retro York and Preserving the History of Newberrytown Facebook groups at 6 p.m., Tuesday, June 20, before a live audience at Penn Market, York.

 +++